MCT-master/mct-master.github.io/_posts_draft/2018-11-11-Metaverk-And-DSP.md

 And how does this relate to what we do as MCT students now?
 Quoting Brandtsegg, the underlying techniques are based on the same principles, which are only applied in different ways and are very much related to what we will be dealing with in the upcoming DSP workshop.
 Most of the components and sound units are based on waveguides.
 Very briefly, a waveguide is a delay line that emulate how the sound moves through a string.
 A longer delay line is the same as a longer string and therefore results in a lower pitch.
 The reason why you make it sound like a string is because you have very high feedback of 98%.
 It is very fragile because if you turn down the feedback you only get one click, and if you maximizing the feedback it will explode in terms of loudness.
 The approach of using waveguide techniques is something that we will be working and experimenting with through the portal.

-The bone feedback station, as shown below, also uses a waveguide technique to improve the possibility of feedback from the bone.
-Resonance trough the armrest in contact with the contact microphone, it gets louder the harder you press.
+The bone feedback station, as you might have seen Jonas trying in the video, also uses a waveguide technique to improve the possibility of feedback from the bone.
+A contact microphone is installed in the armrest and when in contact with the ellbow it travels through it and gets louder and vibrates the harder you press and then even fades over to the window.